History of Singapore: 2001–present

-Singapore went through some of its most serious post-war crises in the early 21st century, such as embassies attack plot in 2001, SARS outbreak in 2003, H1N1 pandemic in 2009, and with COVID-19 pandemic in between January 2020 and April 2022, which has been further damaged the economy and met with both national and international acclaim.
+Singapore went through several crises in the early 21st century, such as embassies attack plot in 2001, SARS outbreak in 2003, H1N1 pandemic in 2009, and with COVID-19 pandemic in between January 2020 and 2023.

 More emphasis was placed on promoting social integration and trust between the different communities.
 There are also increasing reforms in the Education system.
 Primary education was made compulsory in 2003.

 In 2004, then Deputy Prime Minister of Singapore Lee Hsien Loong, the eldest son of Lee Kuan Yew, took over from incumbent Goh Chok Tong and became the third prime minister of Singapore.
 He introduced several policy changes, including the reduction of national service duration from two and a half years to two years, and the legalisation of casino gambling.
 Other efforts to raise the city's global profile included the reestablishment of the Singapore Grand Prix in 2008, and the hosting of the 2010 Summer Youth Olympics.

 The general election of 2006 was a landmark election because of the prominent use of the internet and blogging to cover and comment on the election, circumventing the official media.
-The PAP returned to power, winning 82 of the 84 parliamentary seats and 66% of the votes.
+The PAP retained power, winning 82 of the 84 parliamentary seats and 66% of the votes.

 On 3 June 2009, Singapore commemorated 50 years of self-governance.

 Singapore's move to increase attractiveness as a tourist destination was further boosted in March 2010 with the opening of Universal Studios Singapore at Resorts World Sentosa.
 In the same year, Marina Bay Sands Integrated Resorts was also opened.
 Marina Bay Sands was billed as the world's most expensive standalone casino property at S$8 billion.
 On 31 December 2010, it was announced that Singapore's economy grew by 14.7% for the whole year, the best growth on record ever for the country.

 The general election of 2011 was yet another watershed election as it was the first time a Group Representation Constituency (GRC) was lost by the ruling party PAP, to the opposition Workers' Party.
 The final results saw a 6.46% swing against the PAP from the 2006 elections to 60.14%, its lowest since independence.
 Nevertheless, PAP won 81 out of 87 seats and maintained its parliamentary majority.